RV Rubber Roof Repair: When to Repair, Reseal or Replace

 I’m going to make a quick list of the steps involved when replacing the rubber roof on a camper to help you get an idea of what’s involved.
 This is mostly so you can decide if it sounds like something you want to do yourself or hire someone else to do.

-I’m not going to go into great detail since there’s a lot to it.
-If you think it’s something you can do I recommend checking out this awesome YouTube video by C.L.S.
+I will not go into great detail since there’s a lot to it.
+If you think it’s something you can do, I recommend checking out this awesome YouTube video by C.L.S.
 Allinone (click to view).

 He explains every step well and even shows how to replace the plywood underneath the membrane.